 That the St. Charles Borromeo student is

 - a) polite, courteous and friendly,

-- b) kind, thoughtful and considerate of other's feelings,
+- b) kind, thoughtful and considerate of the feelings of others,

 - c) independent, responsible and honest,

 - d) giving and generous of self.

 That the St. Charles Borromeo student has